Campus Operation Metrics

 - Significant increases or decreases in COVID-19 transmission within our surrounding community

-- Evidence that our University community is disregarding EMU’s physical distancing and face-covering requirements
+- Evidence that our University community is disregarding EMU’s face-covering requirements

 - Significant changes in the availability of COVID-19 tests, essential PPE, or other required protective wear such as face coverings, due to logistics, supply chain or other factors

 - Capacity of our contact tracing and Telehealth programs

 - Changes in available healthcare capacity within our local healthcare facilities

 - Signs that the University is reaching its physical capacity to manage the number of in-residence students requiring quarantine rooms or self-isolation